RMNP Camping Guide

 For Kids

 Family fun activity days are a great way to kick off your Estes Park vacation.
-Expert naturalists lead educational environmental explorations, demonstrate how to share nature with children in creative ways, and provide ideas for planning the rest of your vacation.
+Expert naturalists lead educational and environmental explorations, demonstrate how to creatively share nature with children, and provide ideas for planning the rest of your vacation.
 Leave the video games, computers, and cell phones behind as you connect with your kids in the great outdoors.

 Field Trips

 Rocky Mountain Field Seminars designs custom adventures for families and groups.
 You can also pick the date and the subject of your adventure.
 Examples include a guided hike to teach safe hiking and leaving no trace, a look at the re-vegetation of RMNP, ecology top-to-bottom along Trail Ridge Road, or Animal Tales!
-Each course is designed to the needs of your group, and instructors are great at leading cross-generational outdoor experiences.
+Each course is designed for your group’s needs, and instructors are great at leading cross-generational outdoor experiences.

 Rocky Mountain Field Seminars is a program of the Rocky Mountain Nature Association (RMNA), the nonprofit partner of Rocky Mountain National Park since 1931.
 RMNA also publishes materials of regional significance, operates more than 50 bookstores (including the visitor center bookstores in the park), and provides leadership for philanthropic efforts to protect public lands, renovate historic structures, and construct trails and visitor facilities.